coleifer/peewee/docs/new/models.rst

 .. attention:: Self-referential foreign-keys should always be ``null=True``.

 Querying self-referential structures typically requires a self-join.
-Use :py:meth:`Model.alias` to create a distinct reference to the same table:
+Use :meth:`Model.alias` to create a distinct reference to the same table:

 .. code-block:: python